yyao007/rshell/README.md

     * Any command has nothing between redirect or piping operators.

 #### Added features of cd and signals
-Now the rshell can handle cd command to change directory and signals like ctrl C and ctrl Z without quitting rshell.
+Now the rshell can handle cd command to change directory and signals like Ctrl C and Ctrl Z without quitting rshell.
 Added features are:

 1. `cd <PATH>` will change the current working directory to <PATH>.
 If the <PATH> doesn't exist, then cd will report an error message.
-If the <PATH> begins with a `/`, then it's an absolute path indicates that you can change to that directory wherever you are.
+If the `<PATH>` begins with a `/`, then it's an absolute path indicates that you can change to that directory wherever you are.

 2. `cd` will change the current working directory to the user's home directory.